epics-modules/SIS3153/README.md

 The driver is based on a library from SIS for the low-level USB to VME transactions.
 This library is included in this module, so nothing else needs to be downloaded.

-There is a udev file in the udev directory of this module.
+There is a udev rules file in the udev/ directory of this module.
-This needs to be installed where udev files belong on your system, e.g. /etc/udev/rules.d or /usr/local/udev/rules.d.
+This needs to be installed where udev rules files belong on your system, e.g. /etc/udev/rules.d or /usr/local/udev/rules.d.
+After installing the file udev needs to be reloaded and the SIS3153 unplugged and replugged.

 The syntax of the input and output links for EPICS records is the following:
 ```